rtibi/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 -   Download **both** of the following images:

-    -   Windows Server 2016 Datacenter
+    -   Windows Server 2016 Datacenter - Pay as you use

-    -   Windows Server 2016 Datacenter - Server Core
+    -   Windows Server 2016 Datacenter - Server Core - Pay as you use

 8. Once the products are downloaded, you will receive a notification

     ![Screenshot of the Downloading product finished notification.](images/Setup/image23.png "Downloading product finished notification")

-**Note:** These downloads will take some time depending upon your Azure Stack connectivity.
+    > **Note:** These downloads will take some time depending upon your Azure Stack connectivity.
 Wait until they complete before proceeding to the next task.